linhaowei1/kumo/README.md

 pip install -r requirements.txt
 ```

+Hardware requirement: None.
+Only CPU is needed for inference.

 ---

 ## 📈 Evaluation

 We recommend using OpenAI API to call LLMs.
 Please check [examples/main.sh](https://github.com/linhaowei1/kumo/tree/main/examples/main.sh) to customize by adding your own API key and model name.
 The results are in [results/](https://github.com/linhaowei1/kumo/tree/main/results).

+Expected runtime: depended on API call (GPT-4o may take about 3 hours to run all 100 easy-setting tasks using this script).

 ---
 ## 🛠️ Dataset Generation